Norton SystemWorks: 2.0

+Version 2.0 of the software released to consumers in March 1999.

-Standard Edition included Norton Utilities 4.0, Norton CleanSweep 4.5, Norton CrashGuard 4.0, and a six-month subscription to Norton Web Services.
-Bonus pack included Zip-It, Visual Page, WinFax Basic Edition, Norton 2000.
+The Standard Edition included Norton Utilities 4.0, Norton CleanSweep 4.5, Norton CrashGuard 4.0, and a six-month subscription to Norton Web Services.
+The bonus pack included Zip-It, Visual Page, WinFax Basic Edition, and Norton 2000.

-Professional Edition bonus pack also included full versions of Norton 2000 and Norton Ghost.
+The Professional Edition also included full versions of Norton 2000 and Norton Ghost on top of the Standard Edition.